Aaron Ramsey (English footballer): Aston Villa

+Burnley

+On 22 August 2023, Ramsey signed for fellow Premier League club Burnley, for a fee in the region of £14 million plus add-ons on a five-year deal.
+On 27 August he made his Premier League debut against his boyhood club Aston Villa at Turf Moor.

+On 17 February 2024, during a Premier League match against Arsenal, Ramsey suffered what was described as a "very serious" knee injury - which left him being stretchered off the pitch requiring oxygen.
+Burnley manager Vincent Kompany advised after the match that he did know how long Ramsey would be out, but that the injury was "as bad as we thought."
+On 13 September 2024, Ramsey was able to join in with light training for the first time since his injury.

+On 1 September 2025, Ramsey signed for Championship club Leicester City on a season-long loan.

 International career

-Ramsey has been capped at England under-16, under-17 and under-18 level.
+Ramsey was born in England to a Jamaican father and English mother.
+He has been capped at England under-16, under-17 and under-18 level.
 He captained the Under-17 national team to a 2–1 victory over Germany on 14 November 2017.
 On 6 September 2021, after an injury to Harvey Elliott, Ramsey was called up to the England under-21 squad for the first time, ahead of their 2023 UEFA European Under-21 Championship qualification match against Kosovo.
 Ramsey was an unused substitute for the game.

 On 6 October 2021, Ramsey made a goalscoring debut for the England U19s during a 3–1 defeat to France in Marbella.

 On 17 June 2022, Ramsey was named in the England squad for the 2022 UEFA European Under-19 Championship finals.
-Ramsey featured in heavily in the tournament, including on 1 July 2022, scoring the final goal in England's 3–1 extra time victory over Israel in the final.
+Ramsey featured heavily in the tournament, including on 1 July 2022, scoring the final goal in England's 3–1 extra time victory over Israel in the final.

 On 21 September 2022, Ramsey made his England U20 debut during a 3–0 victory over Chile at the Pinatar Arena.
 He scored his first goal for the U20 team, on 27 September in a 3–0 victory over Australia.

 Personal life

-Ramsey lives in Great Barr.
-His older brother Jacob also plays for Aston Villa, whilst his younger brother Cole is in the academy set-up there.
+Ramsey lives in Burnley.
+His older brother Jacob plays for Newcastle United, whilst his younger brother Cole is in the academy set-up at Aston Villa.
 His father Mark was a boxer who twice fought Ricky Hatton, once in 1998 and once in 1999.